 April 24, 1940: Judy and the rest of the cast of Strike Up The Band spent the day doing publicity photos on set and in costume for the “Gay Nineties” production number.
 Time called: 9 a.m.; dismissed: 4:30 p.m.

 April 24, 1941: Judy sat for another session of portraits at MGM’s photo studios.
 This time the photographer was Eric Carpenter.
 Carpenter took a great many portraits of Judy during her years at MGM, and all of them are stellar.

 “Gosh,” said Judy with characteristic frankness, “I wish I knew who started that gossip.
 Honestly, Dave and I haven’t had any trouble and I am just starting to feel better.
 I wish people wouldn’t try and separate us.”

 April 24, 1942: “The Sydney Herald” out of Sydney, Australia, advertised a “Special Judy Garland Broadcast” during which she was to sing “Chin Up, Cheerio, Carry On.”
 Judy was ill on this date and did not work.
 The show was most likely a previous radio broadcast that was put on a disc and sent to the radio station in Sydney.
-Just which broadcast it was is unknown.
+Just which program it was is unknown, although it was most likely the MGM “Leo is on the Air” audio trailer for Babes on Broadway.

 April 24, 1943: The first of several days of filming the “Bidin’ My Time” number for Girls Crazy on the “Exterior Campfire” set.
 Time called: 10 a.m.; dismissed: 5:50 p.m.